 Thankfully, the bill failed to pass and died in the legislature after a House conference committee removed the amendment and the Senate later failed to vote.
 This means the use, possession, production, sale, and distribution of delta-8 remains legal in Texas.

-Hemp-derived Delta-8 THC is legal in Texas.
-All hemp-derived cannabinoids, terpenes, flavonoids, and isomers are allowed for sale, distribution, possession, and use.
-Why?
-Because Texan state law coincides with federal law.
+Hemp-derived Delta-8 THC is no longer legal in Texas.
+All hemp-derived cannabinoids, terpenes, flavonoids, and isomers are not allowed for sale, distribution, possession, and use.
+See the latest updates above.

 How Texas falls in line with federal law